 The Monadnock Building is a favorite for many Chicagoans, and we are ecstatic to call it the new home for Chicago Detours.
-As a landmark skyscraper built in the 1890s, the Monadnock has been through a lot.
-Alex and I have co-written this post to share a bit of history on the building, its incredible architecture, and the experience of being a tenant here today.
+A landmark skyscraper built in the 1890s, the Monadnock has been through a lot.

 Architectural History of the Monadnock Building